 Leishmaniasis is one of the prevailing public health issues in Pakistan and is endemic in some areas of Khyber Pakhtunkhwa and Balochistan province from where, disease is continuously reported through DHIS.
 Since 2011, KP has reported more than 10,000 cases where Karak, Peshawar, Lower Dir and Malakand are the most affected districts.
+There are more than 6,000 cases reported from merged districts of KP, where most affected tribal district is Bajaur.
 In Balochistan, DHIS has reported more than 68,000 cases from 2007 to 2018 and more than 2,000 cases were reported in 2019-20.The most affected districts are Quetta, Killa Abdullah, Pishin, Sibi, Jhal Magsi and Khuzdar [2].
 Infectious agent: Leishmaniasis is caused by a protozoa parasite (3).

 Mode of transmission: Spread by the bite of the sand fly on the skin.
 If animals are the primary host reservoirs, it is called Zoonotic Leishmaniasis, if humans are the primary host reservoirs is called Anthroponotic Leishmaniasis.
-(Humansand fly-human) (1).
+(Human-sand fly-human) (1).